 When specifying a DC power supply, the input AC, output DC, output current (Amps), and power rating (Watts) must be known and sized for the entire control system.
-Engineers at AIC can help you calculate your power supply needs.
+Engineers at Applied Industrial Controls, Inc. can help you calculate your power supply needs.

 What Are the Differences Between Linear and Switch-Mode Power Supplies?

 The main difference between linear and switch-mode power supplies is how the input AC voltage converts into the output DC voltage.
 Linear power supplies deliver DC voltage by using a transformer to filter out the input AC voltage as it passes through.
 Switch power supplies use a power transistor that produces a high-frequency voltage.
 This voltage is passed through a transformer to filter out the AC voltage and any electrical noise.
 Switch power supplies are typically more expensive than linear power supplies; however, they are more efficient, more compact, have a larger capacity, handle a range of input voltages, have a longer lifespan, and are typically smaller.

 What Should I Consider When Looking for a Control Transformer?

 A control transformer converts an input AC voltage to a secondary, different AC voltage for the industrial control panel devices downstream.
 Control transformers are always single-phase AC to single-phase AC, whereas power supplies convert AC or DC to a DC output.
 A control transformer can use two legs of a three-phase supply as a single-phase input voltage.
 Other common names for control transformers are Industrial Control Transformers, Machine Tool Transformers, and Control Power Transformers (CPTs).
 Single-phase transformers can easily use a three-phase source.